KorniiVlasenko/House-Price-Predictor-ML-Regression/README.md

 ### Goal of this project

-The goal of the project is to go through the entire cycle of a machine learning project from data collection to creating a program ready to predict house prices using the new data.
+The goal is to go through the entire cycle of a machine learning project from data collection to creating a program ready to predict house prices using the new data.
+In particular improving skills in EDA, model selection and tuning, scripts writing, creative thinking in problem solving.

 ### Table of Contents<a name = 'content'></a>